Agent Intervention

 inspect/list_samples |

-Enumerate all running samples, including those without ACP support. |
+Enumerate all running samples, including observe-only ones without ACP support. |

 inspect/attach |